Learn to Hunt

-Geotechnical boreholes are not water wells and do not require well contractor certification unless they include casing to obtain water samples or to monitor groundwater levels.
+Geotechnical boreholes are not water wells and do not require well contractor certification unless they include well casing to obtain water samples or to monitor groundwater levels.

 Direct push drilling uses a machine that "pushes" its tool string into the ground by relying on a relatively small amount of static weight combined with a percussion technique as an energy source.
 This causes the tools and sensors to advance into the ground.

 This technique doesn't remove soil to make a path for the tool.
 Instead it depends on compression of soil or rearrangement of granular soil particles to allow the advancement of the tool string.